ibm-cloud-docs/power-iaas/network-security.md

 * 9475
 * 9476

-If you need extra ports to be opened, you can consider customer-specific firewall option is currently available by using an IBM Cloud firewall, such as Vyatta, Juniper vSRX, or FortiGate, and by connecting to Power Systems™ Virtual Server by using [Direct Link Connect](/docs/power-iaas?topic=power-iaas-ordering-direct-link-connect).
+If you need extra ports to be opened, you can consider customer-specific firewall option that is currently available by using an IBM Cloud firewall, such as Vyatta, Juniper vSRX, or FortiGate, and by connecting to Power Systems™ Virtual Server by using [Direct Link Connect](/docs/power-iaas?topic=power-iaas-ordering-direct-link-connect).
 To understand the Power Systems™ Virtual Server connection methods, see [Network architecture diagrams](/docs/power-iaas?topic=power-iaas-network-reference-architecture).